forefireAPI/forefire/docs/source/api_reference.rst

 This section will contain the C++ API reference, automatically generated from source code comments using Doxygen and Breathe.

+Key C++ classes providing the core functionality of ForeFire include:

 .. doxygenclass:: libforefire::FireDomain
    :project: ForeFire
    :members: